READER REVIEWS

 professional editor, The Meticulous Type

-Smith-Blum, a marketing major at the University of Texas, chaired Downtown Seattle’s first marketing campaign and edited and published a seasonal magazine for 10 years.
-She co-authored the “Every Man, Every Woman” inspirational series of cards & posters, published by Schurman Fine Papers, Portal Publications and Sawdust City.
+A graduate of the University of Texas, Smith-Blum chaired Downtown Seattle’s first marketing campaign and published a seasonal magazine for 10 years.
+She co-authored the “Every Man, Every Woman” inspirational series of cards and posters, published by Schurman Fine Papers, Portal Publications, and Sawdust City.
+Smith-Blum is a dynamic speaker and experienced producer of large and small events that leverage both traditional and social media.

 CV: